Stuart Kaplan, President and Founder

 Stuart is the President and Founder of Bright Spirit Children's Foundation.
 Mr. Kaplan has spent the last 25+ years working with charities supporting seriously-ill children and their families.
 Stuart was formerly a board member of Starlight Starbright Children's Foundation and worked with the organization for over two years.
 In addition, Stuart also spent over 20 years as a Vice President for My One Wish, a wish-granting organization to seriously-ill and terminally-ill children in New England.

-Stuart currently works as a Senior Vice President, Sales for Paya.
-Stuart is responsible for running the Insurance and Healthcare vertical markets focused on the growth & expansion of the digital payment business.
+Stuart formerly worked as a Senior Vice President, Sales for Paya.
+Stuart was responsible for running the Insurance and Healthcare vertical markets focused on the growth & expansion of the digital payments business.
 Previously, Stuart was Vice President, Sales for Insurity.
 He is responsible for expanding the national footprint as a market leader and strategic technology partner in the insurance industry.
 He leads a senior team of sales executives, account managers, and business development reps to grow the business in the Carrier and MGA markets.

 Prior to Insurity, Mr. Kaplan spent 10+ years at Vertafore as the Vice President, Strategic Markets.
 He worked with the largest brokers, MGAs, and carriers to grow Vertafore's presence in the large account market.